WordPress/gutenberg/packages/edit-navigation/README.md

 ## Glossary

--   **Link block** - the basic `core/navigation-link` block which is the standard block used to add links within navigations.
+-   **(Navigation) link** - the basic `core/navigation-link` block which is the standard block used to add links within navigations.
+-   **Block-based link** - any navigation item that is _not_ a `core/navigation-link` block.
+These are persisted as blocks but still utilise the existing Menus post type system.
 -   **Navigation block** - the root `core/navigation` block which can be used both with the Navigation Editor and outside (eg: Post / Site Editor).
 -   **Navigation editor / screen** - the new screen provided by Gutenberg to allow the user to edit navigations using a block-based UI.
 -   **Menus screen** - the current/existing [interface/screen for managing Menus](https://codex.wordpress.org/WordPress_Menu_User_Guide) in WordPress WPAdmin.